mikepk/botocore/docs/source/reference/services/servicecatalog.rst

               - **Description** *(string) --*

-                The text description of the error.
+                The description of the error.